The Best London Flower Arranging Classes For Mother’s Day

 The Covent Garden Academy of Flowers

 This is a slick operation boasting the glossiest of brochures and a team of six tutors.
 At any one time there can be up to 40 women – and maybe one man – learning about flower arranging in this Covent Garden basement, which boasts preparation areas, flower chill room, library and study area.
-(On the wall there are photos of the Royals, including one of Camilla when she visited.)
-Review by Caroline Phillips…
+(On the wall there are photos of the Royals, including one of Camilla when she visited).
+By Caroline Phillips

 I do the three-day taster course with 15 women and (rotating) tutors Madeleine Mukherjee, Kim Ropek and (school principal) Gillian Wheeler.
 It’s for beginners.
 The students come from Saudi (just for the course) to Stanmore.
 There’s a studious, back-to-school atmosphere – a senior is even doing work experience.

 I learn hand-tied arrangements (using palm leaves, sea holly, eucalyptus, lilies and roses,) buttonholes and how to make a bridesmaid’s posy.
 How to create a ring – for funerals or christenings.
 (There’s a great demonstration of all the different ways to display the ring.)
 And to do topiary.
 ‘Topiary,’ explains Kim, ‘is like hairdressing.’
 It’s also like grown-up Blue Peter.
 (Who ever knew there were such things as moss pins?)